Per wiki policy, Spoilers Off applies here and all spoilers are unmarked. You Have Been Warned.

 - The game gives you one last [Dumb] option during the ending, which lets you leave Welles to get on with saving the colony, while you wander off to get some ice cream.Narrator: You brought an end to the chaos on Tartarus and left Doctor Welles to save Halcyon on his own.
 You had more pressing matters to attend to.
 As you tasted your first scoop of Rizzo's Partially Emulsified Semi-Frozen Milk-like Dessert, you realize something: All your troubles, all your adventures, all your struggles and choices... they had all led to this single moment.
 And it was all worth it.

-- According to this interview, the whole thing is an easter egg to an idea for New Vegas, where a low intelligence Courier's story revolves around finding ice cream, which sadly never came to fruition.
+- According to this interview, the whole thing was originally intended for New Vegas, where a low intelligence Courier's story revolves around finding ice cream, which sadly never came to fruition.

 - Should the protagonist max out their reputations with certain factions, then those parties will send reinforcements to help them regardless of whether they're aligned with Phineas or the Board.
 They do this of their own accord without notifying the player, however, and they're about as effective in battle and prone to getting killed without the Unplanned Variable's assistance as any other AI-controlled NPC ally who isn't an outright Companion.
 This is all well and good if the player feels like Storming the Castle in a blaze of gunfire and close-quarters combat.
 Should the player prefer the stealthy approach, their allies will attack Tartarus anyway, potentially providing a timely distraction.
 Which is still quite alright.
 However, if the Unplanned Variable is invading Tartarus in a holographic disguise, then they can easily stroll through the entire final level without firing a shot, making the earnest assistance (and potential sacrifices) of the friends they made along the way (who as mentioned before, will attack either the Board or the rioting prisoners regardless of player input) completely pointless.